KamandShayegan/Nearby/README.md

 ## Nearby Project

-#### _Application flow:_

-* After the application is launched, it gets the users permission to access location
-* On access granted, location (meaning longitude and latitude) are given to TomToms nearby API
-* Request is sent in order to fetch nearby points of interest
-* If data is correctly fetched, it will be displayed on the screen
-* On click, user will be transfered to another screen, showing little more information about that place
+### About
+This application allows users to discover nearby points of interest based on their location.
+Upon launch, it requests permission to access the user’s location.
+With access granted, it sends the coordinates to TomTom’s Nearby API to fetch relevant places.
+The results are displayed on the screen, and users can click on any point of interest to view additional details on a separate screen.

 #### _Exceptions:_
 * On access denied, users location can't be fetched, thus the application flow stops here with a toast notification, indicating that the access was not granted

 * On access granted, if anything was wrong with the api request, an ERROR text will be shown on the screen after the progress indicator

-#### _Tools, Libraries and Architecture:_
+### Tools, Libraries and Architecture:

 * MVVM architecture is applied, meaning Repository, ViewModel and View are fully separated
 * Intent